lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Pair equivalent security levels between
 * NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.
-* SHA256 and SHA512 generally have better adoption than SHA384.

 A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not so must be wrapped in the HKDF construction.

 The lower security levels (i.e. ML-KEM768) are provided with HKDF-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
-Higher security levels (i.e. ML-KEM1024) are paired with SHA3 for computational efficiency except for one variant paired with HKDF-SHA384 for compliance with [CNSA2.0], and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar specifications.
+Higher security levels (i.e. ML-KEM1024) are paired with SHA3 for computational efficiency except for one variant paired with HKDF-SHA512 for compliance with [CNSA2.0], and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar specifications.

 While it may seem odd to use 256-bit hash functions at all security levels, this aligns with ML-KEM which produces a 256-bit shared secret key at all security levels.
 SHA-256 and SHA3-256 both have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.